 For years, rumors persisted that Johnny Carson was actually a perpetrator of sexual harassment against female coworkers and guests throughout his stint on The Tonight Show.
 Ultimately, no lawsuits arose, but that in turn was attributed to the time period and that Carson had good lawyers.

-While Carson’s passing removes the possibility of direct justice, former guests have spoken out over the years.
+With Carson’s passing removing the possibility of direct justice, former guests have spoken out over the years.

 The Octopus And Reluctant Guppy